 According to FBI reports, Trafficante gained a controlling interest in the Sans Souci nightclub in the mid-1950s, maintaining a small apartment there.
 On December 31, 1954, Trafficante put Eddie Cellini in charge of the casino, meaning basically the casino floor.
 Rosselli spent time in Cuba representing Giancana's "hidden interests" in the 1950s.
 Rosselli worked as a "manager" at the Sans SoucI, meaning the whole operation.
 He also organized gambling junkets to Cuba for wealthy North Americans.

 Eight years later, at the time of the Cuba Crisis Roselli was roughly age 57.
 Because of a personal interest and connections in certain highly sensitive areas, he was recruited a year or so before to serve the U.S. government, participating in a series of highly covert related activities put into place against Fidel Castro and his regime.
-I know towards the end of May 1962 the CIA had constructed a small base for Roselli's unit on Point Mary, Key Largo to operate out of, clearing an acre or more of thick mangrove forest to build a couple of sheds along with a couple of more habitable structures as well fueling facilities and a floating dock anchored to a coral reef.
+I know towards the end of May 1962 the CIA had constructed a small base for Roselli's unit on Point Mary, Key Largo to operate from.
+The base, on an acre or so was built after clearing back just enough of a thick mangrove forest, but still leaving enough as camouflage, to make room for a few sheds and a couple of habitable structures, as well fueling facilities, a floating dock anchored to a coral reef and the full use of an AN/GRC-26 radio rig.
 Using the code name Colonel Rawlston, Roselli made midnight raids to the northern coast of Cuba, offloading U.S. trained anti-Castro Cuban commandos and weapons using twin V-bottom double-hulled aluminum high speed powerboats.
 On one of his raids a Cuban patrol boat caught the boat Roselli was on in its searchlights, blowing a hole in the bottom and sinking the boat almost immediately.
 Roselli was pulled out of the water by the other boat as they machine gunned the searchlights and anything else they could hit of the Cuban boat leaving it dead in the water, all the while, slipping away into the night.(source)

 During World War II, on December 4, 1942, Roselli was inducted into the United States Army at Fort McArthur, California.
 On December 23, 1942, after four weeks of accelerated basic training at Fort McArthur he was transferred to the Fifth Armored Division, Camp Cooke, California for completion of the other half with an armored division emphasis.
 The very last time I came in contact with Roselli himself personally in any fashion was during the late summer of 1973.
 Reminiscing about old times, we both had to laugh that when we were in Florida that October/November he actually had more real time and grade in the Army than I did.
 Plus, he said, at least he was a real colonel and he didn't think I ever made it to E-6.
 For me, that's true.
 For him, not sure.